sagrub/wcl-lake-data/README.md

 # wcl-lake-data
-Repository for publishing physio-chemical data from the lake Lunzersee
+Repository for publishing physio-chemical data from the lake Lunzersee.